CodePath-Project404/Dating_Project_2021/README.md

 * If the user dislikes another user that user is removed from the feed
 * User can see who liked their photo
 * Users can send a private message to other user
+* User can use filter to alter their feed

 **Optional Nice-to-have Stories**